EleutherAI/lm-evaluation-harness/README.md

 As a start, we currently only support one prompt per task, which we strive to make the "standard" as defined by the benchmark's authors.
 If you would like to study how varying prompts causes changes in the evaluation score, we support prompts authored in the [Promptsource Library](https://github.com/bigscience-workshop/promptsource/tree/main) as described further in https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/lm_eval/docs/new_task_guide.md and https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/lm_eval/docs/advanced_task_guide.md and welcome contributions of novel task templates and task variants.

+## How to Contribute or Learn More?

+For more information on the library and how everything fits together, check out all of our [documentation pages](https://github.com/EleutherAI/lm-evaluation-harness/tree/big-refactor/docs)!
+We plan to post a larger roadmap of desired + planned library improvements soon, with more information on how contributors can help.

+You can also ask for help, or discuss new features with the maintainers in the #lm-thunderdome channel of the EleutherAI discord!
+If you've used the library and have had a positive (or negative) experience, we'd love to hear from you!

 ## Cite as